 Next release will only allow to reference the objects by ID

-#2 Updated by Tino Vázquez about 8 years ago
+#2 Updated by Tino Vázquez over 8 years ago

 We certainly warn about this, so to avoid confusion.